LeelaChessZero/lc0/openSUSE_install.md

 [http://lczero.org/networks](http://lczero.org/networks/)

 #### An example settup up with the Arena graphical chessboard

+The following applies if you compiled your own lc0 binary or if you are using the pre-built lc0 binary on a machine with an AMD processor.
+Arena is known to have a bug that prevents the RPM binary to use BLAS (go back and use the compile from source script).
+The alternative is to use another graphical chessboard, [Cute Chess](https://cutechess.com/) has been tested and verified to work.
+Setting up Cute Chess is generally similar to setting up on Arena, with fewer options but generally the same major steps.
+If Users are unable to figure out how to set up with Cute Chess, a section will be added later.

 Download the Arena Linux app from [Download Arena for Linux](http://www.playwitharena.com/?Download:Arena_for_Linux)